Miatto-research-group/bolt/README.md

 # interferometers

-This is a library that allows one to simulate and optimize interferometers at the quantum level.
+`interferometers` is a \*very fast\* library that allows one to simulate and optimize interferometers at the quantum level.

 # How to use